Federal Student Aid Policies

 - Minimum cumulative completion rate – Quantitatively, financial aid recipients must maintain a cumulative completion rate equal to or exceeding two-thirds (67%) of the credits attempted.

 - Maximum timeframe to completion of degree or certificate – The maximum timeframe is the maximum amount of time it takes to complete the degree or certificate.
-Students must complete the required course work within 150% of the published program length (e.g., 90 credits attempted for a 60 credit program) and 4 calendar years from the date of matriculation.
+Full-time students must complete the required course work within 2 calendar years from the date of matriculation.
+Part-time students must complete the required course work with 4 calendar years from the date of matriculation.

 Doctoral Program Students

-- Minimum cumulative grade-point average (GPA) – Qualitatively, on a scale of 4.0 graduate students must maintain a minimum 3.0 cumulative GPA.
-Students mat not earn a grade of C, D or F in any coursework.
+- Minimum cumulative grade-point average (GPA) – Qualitatively, on a scale of 4.0 students must maintain a minimum 3.0 cumulative GPA.
+Students must earn a grade of B or better in all core coursework.

-- Maximum timeframe to completion of degree – The maximum timeframe is the maximum amount of time it takes, under law, to complete the degree or certificate.
-Students must complete the required course work within 150% of the published program length (e.g. 90 credits attempted for a 60 credits program) and within 7 calendar years after matriculation.
+- Maximum timeframe to completion of degree – The maximum timeframe is the maximum amount of time it takes to complete the degree or certificate.
+Full-time students must complete the required coursework within 7 calendar years from the date of matriculation.
+Part-time student must complete the required coursework within 9 calendar years from the date of matriculation.

 Treatment of W, I, AU, F, S, P, MT, MR and X Grades, No Grade Reported and Repeated Coursework